 Fatbikes are also great for powering through difficult terrain like snow and pumice without getting bogged down.
-Fatbike riders often experience a confidence boost on a fatbike because they can go places that they couldn’t before.
+Fatbike riders often experience a confidence boost on a fat bike because they can go places that they couldn’t before.

 Great rides for Fatbikers

 .
 This route is a longer ride with a lot more hills and elevation gain, and it has a ton of beautiful views and loose dirt.
 To access this trail, riders can take the shuttle up to Main Lodge.
-Riders can ride up to Minaret Vista to access the trail or pick it up behind Mammoth Mountain Inn and ride it all the way down to the Earthquake Fault, then hop on to Downtown on on to The Village at Mammoth.
+Riders can ride up to Minaret Vista to access the trail or pick it up behind Mammoth Mountain Inn and ride it all the way down to the Earthquake Fault, then hop on to Downtown on to The Village at Mammoth.
 Those who want a longer, more strenuous ride, can purchase a Mammoth Mountain Bike Park pass

 and ride up Uptown to Main Lodge and onto Minaret Vista.